 Another object is to provide such a chair the seat portion of which may be adjusted to the desired height, and other objects as will be manifest from the following description.”

-The company at least had a union.
-Evan C. Harter fought tooth and nail against any union activity in his shops in the United States.
-In fact, he was brought in front of the National Labor Relations Board (NLRB) in 1938 by the International Association of Machinist.
 The decision given on July 19, 1938, stated, among other things, that the Harter Corporation had been involved in “interference, restraint and coercion” of its employees.
 They had indulged in discrimination by discharging employees for being a member of a union as well as union-related activity.
-In fact, the NLRB stated that the strike in the American plant had actually been “prolonged by the employer’s unfair labor practice.”
+The NLRB stated that the strike in the American plant had actually been “prolonged by the employer’s unfair labor practice.”

 Although the American parent company remains in existence today, having been acquired by among others, JAMI, Izzy and JSJ Corporation, Guelph’s branch has long since closed.
 The Cardigan plant was the first to close.

 From 1986 the Imperial facilities were operated by Reno Zamin.
 Under his watch and with orders from the American parent company, it closed down in 1988 – never to reopen again.